Tokyo Raiders

-Tokyo Raiders is a 2000 Hong Kong action film set in Hong Kong and Tokyo, directed by Jingle Ma and starring Tony Leung Chiu-wai, Ekin Cheng and Kelly Chen.
-The success of the film led to the making of its sequel, Seoul Raiders, in 2005.
+Tokyo Raiders is a 2000 Hong Kong action film set in Hong Kong and Tokyo, directed by Jingle Ma and starring Tony Leung Chiu-wai, Ekin Cheng, and Kelly Chen.
+The success of the film led to the making of its sequel, Seoul Raiders (2005).
 Notably, the film was the last film to ever be released on LaserDisc, being released in September 2001.